Ross Brawn - Team principal:

-Q. What are the particular challenges of the Malaysian Grand Prix?
+Q. What are the engineering considerations of the Valencia Street Circuit?

 RB: "Valencia presents an unusual engineering challenge as the circuit is quite different from anywhere else on the calendar.
 It's not the type of street circuit that we have been used to racing around in Monaco; it's much more open and quite fast flowing with higher top speeds.
 The tall barriers give the lap the feel of a street circuit but the run-off areas are quite generous compared to Monaco, helping to improve safety and giving the drivers some margin for error at certain places of the lap.

 "Traction is important here and the sectors of the lap which have a stop-start nature make Valencia tough on the brakes.
 Cooling is also a consideration in the high ambient temperatures but we do not expect to encounter any issues.
 The team has been working extremely hard since returning from our summer shutdown and everyone is looking forward to the racing getting underway again this weekend."

 Q. Are you looking forward to getting back in the car this weekend in Valencia?

 JB: "It's going to be great to get back racing again after the summer break and everyone at the team is looking forward to Valencia.
 I've kept pretty busy over the past few weeks with the London Triathlon at the start of the month and then some time to relax with my family and friends but it's seemed like a long time without a race!
 Valencia is a beautiful city and the track is quite fun when it goes round the edge of the marina and over the bridge.
 It's quite challenging for the drivers with so many turns and the added factor of being surrounded by barriers means you have to maintain your concentration.
 There's been a lot of work going on at the factory following our shutdown and with the cars at the front being so close at the moment, it will be an interesting weekend."